samarth235/FSEvent-Based-Automatic-File-Restoration-and-Backup-System/README.md

 ## 📌 Project Description

-The **FSEvent-Based Automatic File Restoration and Backup System** is a file monitoring application that automatically detects changes in the file system and creates backups of files in real time.
+The **FSEvent-Based Automatic File Restoration and Backup System** is a system-level application written in **C** that monitors file system activities and automatically creates backups when changes occur.

-The system continuously monitors selected directories for file events such as **file creation, modification, deletion, and renaming**.
-Whenever a change occurs, the system automatically creates a backup copy of the affected file.
-This ensures that important files can be restored in case of accidental deletion, corruption, or unwanted changes.
+The program watches a specified directory and detects file events such as **file creation, modification, deletion, and renaming**.
+Whenever a file is modified or created, the system automatically stores a backup copy in a backup directory.
+This helps protect important files from accidental loss or corruption.

-By using **event-based file monitoring**, the system avoids repeatedly scanning the entire directory, making it efficient and lightweight.
+The system uses **Linux file system event mechanisms (inotify)** to efficiently detect file changes without continuously scanning directories.

 ---

 # 🚀 Features

-* Real-time file monitoring
+* Real-time file system monitoring
-* Automatic backup of modified files
+* Automatic backup of files when changes occur
-* Restore deleted or corrupted files
-* Event-driven file tracking
+* Detection of file creation, modification, and deletion
-* Lightweight and efficient system
+* Lightweight and efficient implementation in C
+* Helps prevent accidental data loss

 ---

 # ⚙️ Technologies Used

-* Python
+* **C Programming Language**
-* File System Event Monitoring (FSEvents / watchdog library)
+* **Linux inotify (File System Event API)**
-* OS file handling modules
+* **GCC Compiler**
+* **Linux System Calls**

 ---

 # 📂 Project Structure

-Example project structure:

 ```
 FSEvent-Based-Automatic-File-Restoration-and-Backup-System
 │
-├── backup/                # Stores backup copies
-├── monitor.py             # File monitoring logic
+├── main.c              # Main program for file system monitoring
-├── restore.py             # File restoration logic
-├── config.py              # Directory configuration
+├── backup/             # Directory where backup copies are stored
-├── requirements.txt       # Dependencies
 └── README.md
 ```